 Is freehold better than leasehold?

 Freehold purchases are better than leasehold in terms of overall simplicity and complete ownership.
-Freehold properties tend to cost more upfront to purchase than leasehold, but leasehold properties often come with additional costs.
+Freehold properties tend to cost more upfront to purchase than leasehold, but leasehold properties often come with additional costs and legal complications or restrictions.

-The freeholder can choose to sell a property’s title while a leaseholder is living on it.
-Also, the new owner could add additional charges, such as an increase to any service charge, with little to no notice.
+Also, the freeholder can choose to sell a property’s title while a leaseholder is living in the building.
+The new owner could then levy additional charges, such as an increase to any service charge, with little to no notice.
 Overall, when it comes to freehold vs. leasehold, owning a freehold property is simpler and less restrictive than a leasehold.

 Are there benefits to owning a leasehold property?